open-feature/java-sdk-contrib/providers/ofrep/README.md

 ## Provider conformance (TCK)

-This provider adopts the [OpenFeature Provider TCK](../../tools/tck/README.md) as a single suite, `OfrepTckTest`.
+This provider adopts the [OpenFeature Provider TCK](../../tools/tck/README.md) as a single suite, `OfrepTest`, in a source directory of its own: `src/test/java/.../ofrep/tck/`.
+It is the module's only Docker-dependent test package, and having it be a directory rather than a filename convention is what lets every selector below name a place instead of a pattern.
+In a package called `tck` the class needs no further label; the fully-qualified name still carries everything.

 Read that class before changing it: it records which capabilities are declared, which are withheld and why — several are withheld because OFREP puts the decision on the server rather than in the provider, which is a fact about the protocol and not a defect — and every known deviation.